Jeremy Pena Player Props: Astros vs. Blue Jays

-On Tuesday, Jeremy Pena (.553 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+The Houston Astros, including Jeremy Pena (.378 on-base percentage in past 10 games, 72 points above season-long percentage), battle starter Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-He strung together two hits (going 2-for-6) in his last game against the Blue Jays.
+He is looking to get back on track following a four-strikeout performance in his last game against the Blue Jays.

 Jeremy Pena Game Info & Props vs. the Blue Jays